sttoracle/ORACASB/README.md

 > You can specify a condition using either of these types of conditions multiple times, and you can specify either type of condition in any order, freely mixing the two types.
 > When you specify multiple conditions, the conditions operate independently.
 Each condition causes the alert to either be triggered (Equal To operator), or not be triggered (Not Equal to operator), for that specific condition.
 The conditions are neither ANDed nor ORed.

-#### **STEP 1.6**: Complete the "*Actions*" panel
+#### STEP 1.6: Complete the "*Actions*" panel

 Create custom instructions for the resultant alert by checking the box for customization and entering a message.
 Note that alerts can also be sent in email.
 Click "*Next*".

 ![](images/CASB/04-custom-action.png)

-#### **STEP 1.7**: Click "*Next*" then "*Submit*" on the "*Review & Submit*" dialog
+#### STEP 1.7: Click "*Next*" then "*Submit*" on the "*Review & Submit*" dialog

 The Policy will appear in the list of policies available for activation for the tenant.

 ![](images/CASB/04-confirmation-screen.png)

-#### **STEP 2**: Trigger the Policy Alert
+#### STEP 2: Trigger the Policy Alert

 To test the policy log in to the Salesforce account and perform an action on the *CEO* role that our new policy monitors.

->**Note**: For the workshop you have one assigned Salesforce user which is the same user you used when you Onboarded Salesforce in Exercise 3.
+><span style="color:grey">**Note**: For the workshop you have one assigned Salesforce user which is the same user you used when you Onboarded Salesforce in Exercise 3.
 If you decide to sign-up for your own free Salesforce Developer account and you follow these instructions you should ensure you followed the Salesforce preperation steps described in your workshop handout that prepares a dedicated Salesforce user for CASB to use to monitor salesforce.
 This dedicated Salesforce user should be used to in Exercise 3 when you onboard your Salesforce account into CASB.
 All other Salesforce instructions in this workshop should be performed with the Salesforce Admin user that you created when you signed up for your free Salesforce Developer account .
-The reason this is important is because CASB will not report on an actions performed by  Salesforce user dedicated to CASB and if you perform these steps with that dedicated user the policy described in this exercise will not be triggered.
+The reason this is important is because CASB will not report on an actions performed by  Salesforce user dedicated to CASB and if you perform these steps with that dedicated user the policy described in this exercise will not be triggered.</span>

- #### **STEP 2.1**: In the Salesforce "*Setup*" section navigate to *Users -> Roles*
+ #### STEP 2.1: In the Salesforce "*Setup*" section navigate to *Users -> Roles*

  ![](images/CASB/SFrole1.png)

  Press the "*Set Up Roles*" button

-#### **STEP 2.2**: Select to create the suggested Salesforce Role Hierarchy.
+#### STEP 2.2: Select to create the suggested Salesforce Role Hierarchy.

  Select the "*Assign*" link next to the "*CEO*" role

  ![](images/CASB/SFRole2.png)

-#### **STEP 2.3**: Add a user to the policy role
+#### STEP 2.3: Add a user to the policy role

  ![](images/CASB/SFRole4.png)
  Select the "*Add*" button to move the user from the "*Available Users*" list box to the "*Selected Users for CEO*" list box.